-Saint-Basile-le-Grand, in the Montérégie region of Quebec, Canada, is home to Jean-Pierre Neveu.
-He was born on April 12, 1948 to a modest family, in a Quebec at that time, immersed in a so-called historical period, "Great Darkness".
-Very young, even before his first school years, he began drawing and painting.
-At nine, he is already a passionate student in his drawing classes and stands out for his ability to reproduce elements of exceptional fidelity.
-Older, at the age of fourteen, under the growing interest of the surrounding population, his father encouraged him to sell his paintings.
-He quickly gained popularity in his home region.
+Jean-Pierre Neveu was born in Saint-Basile-le-Grand, in the region of Montérégie (Quebec, Canada), on April 12, 1948 to a modest family, in a time known as the "Great Darkness".
+He begins painting at a very young age, before his first school years.
+At nine, he is already a passionate student in his drawing classes and stands out for his ability to reproduce elements with an exceptional fidelity.
+At the age of 14, Neveu’s father encourages him to sell his paintings, and he quickly gains in popularity as a result.

-Self-taught, without having to validate what he would later practice as a profession, he enrolled in 1968 at the École des Métiers d’Arts in Montreal.
-It is here, with Professor Ivanhoé Fortier Dupuis where he learns the techniques of stone carving.
-Always in an innate need to satiate his techniques and knowledge, Jean-Pierre Neveu, to this day, has never stopped studying various techniques in visual arts.
+As a self-taught artist, Neveu never felt the need to validate what he would later practice as a profession.
+However, in 1968 he enrols at the École des Métiers d’Arts in Montreal.
+With Professor Ivanhoé Fortier Dupuis, he learns the techniques of stone carving.
+Always in an innate need to satiate his techniques and knowledge, to this day Jean-Pierre Neveu has never stopped studying various techniques in visual arts.

-In 1983, he composed an unusual chromatic chart on the natural colors of our terrestrial environment and real according to our perception of the human eye, which led him to create paintings based on a concept out of the ordinary for this time.
-While appealing to him to teach painting and drawing in different organizations, he opened in 1985 his own school of teaching in stone carving technique and teaching painting, Studio Creativ-Art.
-From this school, is formed in 1989, the Association of Sculptors on Pierre Montérégie.
+In 1983, he composes an unusual chromatic chart on the natural colors of our real, terrestrial environment according to the perception of the human eye, which led him to create paintings based on a concept out of the ordinary for this time.
+In 1985, while teaching painting and drawing in different organizations, he opens his own school where he teaches the techniques of painting and stone carving, a school he names Studio Creativ-Art.
+In 1989, this school becomes the Association of Stone Sculptors of Montérégie.

-On April 21, 2012 he was inducted as a signatory member of the Institute of Figurative Arts (IAF).
-The same year, Jean-Pierre Neveu celebrates fifty years of artistic life by creating a major event where he presents a retrospective of his works through his artistic journey.
-He exhibited for the first time his new collection of oil paintings with 3D effect.
-2013, is the year when he is awarded the prize of "Master in Fine Arts" by his peers from the International Academy of Fine Arts of Quebec (AIBAQ), during the annual Academia Gala.
-After five years of research, 2014, is the year he discovered the missing link to make his work unique in the field.
-He managed to make us see his paintings in three dimensions by creating a chromatic chart adapted for figurative painting.
-In May 2015, he was accepted as a member of the Society of Canadian Artists
+On April 21, 2012 Neveu was inducted as a signatory member of the Institute of Figurative Arts (IAF).
+That same year, Neveu celebrates fifty years of artistic life by creating a major event where he presents a retrospective of his works through his artistic journey.
+For the first time, he exhibits his new collection of oil paintings with three-dimensional effects.
+In 2013 during the annual Academia Gala, the International Academy of Fine Arts of Quebec (AIBAQ) awards Neveu with the prize of "Master in Fine Arts.”
+In 2014, after five years of research, Neveu discovers the missing link to make his work unique in the field: he creates a way for us to see his paintings in three dimensions by crafting a chromatic chart adapted for figurative painting.
+In May 2015, he is accepted as a member of the Society of Canadian Artists.